 Our small student body allows our community to retain its intimacy and ensures that students received focused faculty attention.
 Community is a vital aspect of our approach to theological education.

 Five out of every seven graduates from BSK are currently employed in some type of vocational ministry.
 Staff and faculty work diligently to connect BSK students with the regional network of individuals, churches, and agencies that support the seminary so that students find placements after they graduate.

 BSK is accessible.

 We offer block scheduling, which gives students the option of coming to class one day a week (typically Mondays), and evening classes.
 This provides working ministers with a viable option for attending seminary.
+Classes are offered in both Georgetown and Louisville.
 The ability to both be in ministry and seminary simultaneously adds a richness to the BSK experience.